View - Payloads

 How

-Let's assume that we want to set the wallpaper for an iOS device.
-We can narrow down the options first by specifying the platform for our setting in the upper left (iOS in this case):
+For example, assume you want to set the wallpaper for an iOS device.
+Start by choosing the platform in the upper left:

 Setting Profile Payloads

-3. For third-party settings, reference the Vendor's documentation
+3. For third-party payloads or settings, use the vendor's documentation.

 How

-Here is a simple example of setting a Wallpaper and preventing it from being changed (notice two payloads, but related):
+Here is a simple example that sets a wallpaper and prevents it from being changed.
+Notice that it uses two related payloads:

 Editing Payloads / Payload Properties